All Episodes

 If you've cared for a baby, same thing.

-Lindsey Graham put out a proposal about see.
+Lindsey Graham put out a proposal about the president offered this before the election.

-He's willing to talk about the dreamers.
+He's willing to talk about the DREAMers.

 Democrats, they won't sit down and even have a discussion.